 Overview of Divorce in Arkansas

 We take your divorce seriously.
-Before thinking about divorce, it’s important to remember that there are two aspects to a marriage in Arkansas.
-One aspect of marriage is the promise that each person makes to the other—the solemn covenant that the parties have together.
-That doesn’t have anything to do with lawyers.
+Before thinking about divorce, it’s important to remember that there are two aspects to marriage in Arkansas.
+That doesn’t have anything to do with divorce lawyers.
 But there is, of course, another aspect of a marriage: the legal relationship between the parties in the eyes of the State of Arkansas.
-That’s where the attorney comes in.
+That’s where the divorce attorney comes in.
 And they’re important.

-When a person comes in to talk to an Arkansas family lawyer, the marriage is often already “over” in the first sense.
-That is, one or more of the parties has broken his or her vows and “breached” the covenant that they entered into.
-There may still be a legal relationship between the parties that declares them to be husband and wife, but most of what really makes a marriage a marriage has already been dissolved.
+When a person comes in to talk to an Arkansas divorce lawyer, the marriage is often already “over” in the first sense.
+That is, one or more of the parties has broken his or her vows and “breached” the covenant that they entered into

 What type of divorce is appropriate?

-Absolute divorce is what we usually think of when we think about “divorce.”
-An absolute divorce ends the marriage permanently—in fact, in the eyes of the law it erases the marriage as though it never happened.
+Absolute divorce is what we usually think of when a divorce case.
+An absolute divorce ends the marriage permanently for the parties involved.
 In order to receive an absolute divorce, one party must be able to show adequate grounds to end the marriage.